Its-404/Its-404/README.md

 - 🎃 I started learning Java in March of 2020.
 - 🦇 My first projects were minecraft mods built with forge.
 Hacked clients specifically. 🤫
 - 💀 I now code Paper plugins and I'm currently working on one of my biggest projects called AmongSus.
-- 🤡 I'm currently on a development team for a network called "The Atlas".
 - 👻 I plan on learning C# next.

 # My Socials